Stuycs-K/final-project-10-klem-spencer-anderson-spencer/PRESENTATION.md

 Hello, this is Spencer and Spencer back for another let's play

-In class we learned about basic
+In class, we learned about basic encryption types and implemented a XOR stream cipher.

+In our project, we implemented a block cipher, or the counter type block cipher to be more precise.

+## Stream Ciphers

+- Encrypt one bit of data at a time
+- Are fast
+- More resource-intensive
+- Ideal for streaming services with video and voice encryption
+- Can be prone to cascading where one mistake can lead to many more mistakes

+## Block Ciphers

+-Encode blocks of data rather than individual bits
+- More often used on fixed data, like a book rather than something changing
+- Some common examples used today are AES and 3DES

-Here are some different versions of block chaining
+## Here are some different versions of block chaining

 ![Block Chain Encoding](image.png)

+These ciphers have been around since 1981 with CTR being added in 2001.
 We decided to use the counter method, which includes a counter and a nonce and we made the counter a large prime number so the block key would be very different everytime.
 In this cipher, each part of the text is xored with a different key to make it hard to find patterns and to stop repetition of encoding.